 - Does your council require cats to be confined to your property?
 If so, you must be prepared to have your cat live inside with you, or to buy or build cat proof fencing or a cat enclosure.

 - How much time do you have to exercise your pet?
-Dogs need daily walks, and some breeds of dog are more energetic than others, and may require longer or more frequent walks.
+Dogs need daily walks.
+Some breeds of dog are more energetic than others and may need longer or more frequent walks.

-- Search online for information about different types of pets.
-Some websites offer online surveys that help predict what dog or cat breed would best suit you.
+Search online for information about different types of pets.
+Some websites offer online surveys that help predict which dog or cat breed would best suit you.